 Any event that slows or stops the production of gasoline, such as planned or unplanned refinery maintenance or refinery shutdowns like those experienced when Hurricane Katrina and Hurricane Rita hit the U.S. Gulf Coast in 2005, can prompt increased bidding for available gasoline supplies.
 If the transportation system cannot support the flow of surplus supplies from one region to another, prices will remain relatively high.

-Regular grade gasoline prices at retail outlets by region, 2015
+Regular grade gasoline average annual prices at retail outlets by region, 2016

 (dollars per gallon, including taxes)